-A military servicemember's nonmilitary spouse is considered a nonresident for tax purposes if the servicemember and spouse have the same domicile outside of California and the spouse is in California solely to be with the servicemember who is serving in compliance with PCS orders.
+A military servicemember's nonmilitary spouse is considered a nonresident for tax purposes if the spouse is domiciled outside of California and the spouse is in California solely to be with the servicemember who is serving in compliance with PCS orders.
 (Note: California may require nonmilitary spouses of military servicemembers to provide proof that they meet the criteria for California personal income tax exemption as set forth in the MSRRA.)